 Find your County BOE and contact them for info on their upcoming meeting.

-Given the importance of 2020 decision-making on your county’s Early Voting plans, it’s vital to have Early Voting advocates like you year-round and ready to take action for your communities.
+Given the importance local decision-making on your county’s Early Voting plans, it is vital to have Early Voting advocates like you advocating for better Early Voting in every election year.
+Please watch the training video below to learn more about what you can do.

 Questions?
 For more information about how to advocate for better Early Voting Plans, please contact firstname.lastname@example.org or call 888-OUR-VOTE.